top of page

 Findmypast's Technology Helped Make 4 Million Names Accessible

-While the 1939 Register recorded 41 million names, 10 million of those could not be accessible to the public due to British privacy laws.
+While the 1939 Register recorded 41 million names, 10 million could not be publicly accessible due to British privacy laws.

 Apparently, Findmypast developed a technology to identify which of those 10 million individuals were deceased.
-Through this technology, 4 million more names because available, which is a blessing for genealogical researchers.
+This technology makes 4 million more names available, which is a blessing for genealogical researchers.

 How to Access the 1939 Register